quackmore/espbot/README.md

       Start upgrade:

-      curl --location --request POST "http://192.168.1.187/api/ota/upgrade" --data ""
+      curl --location --request POST "http://<esp IP address>/api/ota/upgrade" --data ""

 ## Integrating

-To integrate espbot in your project as a library use the following files:
+To integrate espbot in your project as a library checkout src/app example source files for how to build your app and use the following files:

 + lib/libespbot.a
 + lib/libdriver.a